michelbols/SpecflowWebApiHelpers/README.md

 It currently has the following steps:

-1) Setting the host and port:
+###1) Setting the host and port:

 "Given I make a new request to <host> on port <port>"

-2) Setting the path of the url:
+###2) Setting the path of the url:

 "Given the path is <path>"

-3) Adding a dynamic fieldset of query parameters to the query string:
+###3) Adding a dynamic fieldset of query parameters to the query string:

 "Given I add the following fields as query parameters" (add table)

-4) Invoking the actual http request:
+###4) Invoking the actual http request:

 "When the request has compeleted"

-4) Giving a basic test on the status code returned:
+###5) Giving a basic test on the status code returned:

 "Then the status code should be <status code>"

-<b>To use this with your own tests e.g. test the response body etc, the http response is
+##Using these steps in your own scenarioss
-available in the "ScenarioContext" in the form of a "HttpResponseMessage". </b>
+To use this with your own scenarios e.g. test the response body etc, the http response is available in the "ScenarioContext" in the form of a "HttpResponseMessage".

 To retrieve the response from the context, use the following code: